Horror Madness: Get Out vs. Teeth

 These films are about going through the world in a desired body.

-These films are about how powerful people will tell you that really you’re the one with power over them, because they want to possess you, and that any attempt by them to subdue you is just an expression of that powerlessness.
+These films are about how powerful people will tell you that really you’re the one with power over them, because they want to possess you, and that any attempt by them to subdue you is just an expression of their powerlessness.

 These films are about how that was always a lie, and the powerful people knew it was, too.